rsyslog/rsyslog/source/configuration/modules/imfile.rst

 So no data is lost during a restart (except, as noted above, if the file is rotated just in this very moment).

-Currently, the file must have a fixed name and location (directory).
-It is planned to add support for dynamically generating file names in the future.

 See Also
 ........